ropensci/karel/cran-comments.md

 ## First submission to CRAN

-This is a new release to CRAN, and my first re-submission, having fixed these two things mentioned by CRAN's team:
+This is a new release to CRAN, and my first re-submission, having fixed these two things mentioned by CRAN's team in their email:

 * Thanks, we see Size of tarball: 6031029 bytes.
 A CRAN package should not be larger than 5 MB.
 Please reduce the size.

-I have replaced the images used in the vignettes which were the cause of the large size.
+Solution: I have replaced the images used in the vignettes which were the cause of the large size.

 *License components with restrictions and base license permitting such: GPL-2 | file LICENSE.
 We do not need "| file LICENSE" and the file as these are part of R. This is only needed in case of attribution requirements or other possible restrictions.
 Hence please omit it.

-I ommited "| file LICENSE" in DESCRIPTION and the file itself.
+Solution: I ommited "| file LICENSE" in DESCRIPTION and the file itself.

 ## Test environments
 * local ubuntu 20.04, R 4.1.0